postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/documenting-your-api.md

 ### Documenting an existing collection

 To generate and view documentation for an existing collection from the Postman app, use the __Collections__ tab on the left to select the collection.
-Use the &#9654; button to open the collection detail, and select __View in web__ to open the documentation in the browser.
+Use the arrow (&#9654;) button to open the collection detail, and select __View in web__ to open the documentation in the browser.

 ![View Docs](https://assets.postman.com/postman-docs/view-docs.jpg)